 What We Do

 The Front Porch Movement is a nonprofit journalism initiative amplifying voices and stories often overlooked by traditional media.
-Through immersive storytelling, interviews, and community-centered reporting, we explore how national issues, such as immigration, democracy, and civic engagement that shape everyday life in American communities.
+Our work focuses on the human experiences behind public debates.
+We produce original journalism across podcasts, videos, and written articles, creating space for deeper understanding and more meaningful conversations.
+Through immersive storytelling, interviews, and community-centered reporting, we explore how national issues such as immigration, equity and justice, voter participation, and democracy shape everyday life in American communities.

 Behind the Front Porch Movement

+The idea begins with something simple: the front porch.
 For generations, the front porch was where people gathered; to talk, to listen, to share stories, and to build community.
 Conversations happened face-to-face, without algorithms or distractions.
 A simple “hello” could lead to a meaningful exchange that lingered well beyond the moment.

 Today, much of that has changed.
 We are more connected than ever through technology, yet often feel more disconnected from one another.
 We scroll past each other’s lives, but rarely stop to truly listen.
+The Front Porch Movement was created to explore that disconnect and to bring those conversations back.

 This is an invitation to step back into conversation.
 To listen to the stories unfolding on front porches, kitchen tables, sidewalks, and communities across America.